 Wheaton College is committed to providing students with opportunities to broaden their understanding and vision beyond the borders of this campus and this country.
 We work in collaboration with carefully selected partner institutions around the world to support our students as they prepare to study abroad and while they are overseas.
 Students must apply to Wheaton's Center for Global Education as well as the institution through which they plan to study abroad.
 The most up-to-date information can be found on the program provider's website above.

 Students must have completed one business and one economics course prior to arrival.
 Students are not required to have experience in Chinese language but will find that a lack of language proficiency may limit internship placement opportunities.

 The 15-credit semester is comprised of a required core course and Chinese language plus two electives.
 One elective may be an internship and all students complete a capstone research project as a part of the core course.
 All elective courses are taught in English.

 Housing & Meals:

 Students are housed in Tonghe International Apartments adjacent to the Alliance program center and Shanghai University of Finance and Economics (SUFE).
 The two bedroom apartments are shared by one Alliance student and one local university student, while three bedroom apartments are shared by two Alliance students and one local university student.Meals are not included in the Alliance program fee.
-Many students eat in the new cafeteria on campus.
-Meals are inexpensive (about $1-3 per meal).
-Many students also eat in local restaurants.
-Students should budget $10 per day for meals.
+Many students eat in the new cafeteria on campus and in local restaurants.

 For Wheaton specific questions contact: